 In 2016, Texas experienced 14,202 serious injury crashes.
-The same year, there was no any deathless day in the state.
+The same year, there was no deathless day in the state.

 But before you file your claim, you need to understand how the personal injury lawsuit process in Texas works.
-This will allow to meet filing deadlines, ensure accurate paperwork, and determine your claim’s validity.
+This will allow you to meet filing deadlines, ensure accurate paperwork, and determine your claim’s validity.

 Read on to learn more.

-If you’re involved in a road accident, the Texas law requires you to file a Crash Report, Form CR-2 within ten days after the event.
+If you’re involved in a road accident, Texas law requires you to file a Crash Report, Form CR-2 within ten days after the event.
 This is mandatory when a police officer did not record the accident, it results in death, and the damage is more than $1,000.

 At the scene of the accident, you should ensure everyone is safe, including other road users.
 It’s important to call emergency services if there are victims with serious injuries.
 If necessary, you should clear the road to allow other vehicles to move easily.